-Brad Fingland, director of venture creation, physical sciences, for the MSU Innovation Center, calls GLCT the poster child of using every resource available to them.
+Brad Fingland, director of venture creation and physical sciences, for the MSU Innovation Center, calls GLCT the poster child for using every resource available to them.

 “They’ve been able to leverage all the resources we have at the university,” Fingland said.
 “We funded a postdoc who acted as the principal investigator for the SBIR and STTR grants, we sponsored their CEO, Keith Evans, and they’re also a tenant in one of our lab incubators.
 They’ve taken a lot of the programs we offer and used them to the fullest degree.”